esimran/Krypto/README.md

 MMSpreadsheetView to make better looking score <br />
 Fixing constraints for dragging<br />

 Disclaimer: This was created over the summer of 2017 before I had learned about software design, so you'll see some relatively poorly designed code.
-My design and implementation has gotten much much better.
+My design and implementation have gotten much much better.
+I plan to refactor this sometime in the future.